Indri City

-Indri is a city and a Municipal Committee in Karnal NCR in the Indian state of Haryana.
+Indri is a city and a municipal committee in Karnal district in the Indian state of Haryana.
+It is about 24 km from Karnal City, the district headquarters.
 Indri is situated on state highway 7.
 The Indri city is divided into 13 wards for which elections are held every 5 years.
 Indri is famous for fair of a saint from Pakistan called Simran Das ji (Kachi Samadhi).